wolffc/ddev-is-running/README.md

 ## Installation

-use `ddev get wolffc/ddev-is-running` to get the latest version of the project
+use `ddev add-on get wolffc/ddev-is-running` to get the latest version of the project

 ## Example usage